hickory-dns/hickory-dns/crates/client/README.md

 **NOTICE** This project was rebranded from Trust-DNS to Hickory DNS and has been moved to the https://github.com/hickory-dns/hickory-dns organization and repo, this crate/binary has been moved to [hickory-client](https://crates.io/crates/hickory-client), from `0.24` and onward, for prior versions see [trust-dns-client](https://crates.io/crates/trust-dns-client).

+## Status

+The Hickory DNS Client is intended to be used for operating against a DNS server directly.
+It can be used for verifying records or updating records for servers that support SIG0 and dynamic update.
+The Client is also capable of validating DNSSEC.
+NSEC and NSEC3 validation are supported.
+Today, the Tokio async runtime is required.

 ## Features

 The `client` is capable of DNSSEC validation as well as offering higher order functions for performing DNS operations: